 4Choose from AN 224, EC 221, 222, GY 120, 220, PSC 100, PSY 201, 222, SY 221.

 5Choose from FCS 215, 322, PE 109, MSC 113, 115, 116, 151-150.

-- 300. Introduction to Environmental Science (3).
-An overview of environmental science principles, environmental and health effects of pollutants, and a discussion of possible solutions that can be implemented to minimize or eliminate damage to Earth. - 310.
-Environmental Laws and Regulations (3).
+- 321. Environmental Systems (3).
 Prerequisite: ESC 300.
-In-depth study of selected environmental regulations relating to hazardous substances and wastes, clean air and clean water, and origins in statutory law. - 321.
-Environmental Systems (3).
-Prerequisite: ESC 300.
 An introduction to the engineering systems and equipment used to protect our air, water, and soils.
 This non-mathematical course is designed to prepare individuals from various disciplines to understand the selection, basic design, application, and effectiveness of environmental engineering systems. - 330.
 Principles of Hazardous Materials Management (3).
-Prerequisite: CY 105 and 106.
+Prerequisites: CY 105 and 106.
 An introduction to the identification and management of hazardous materials encountered in the workplace, school, or home.
 This course will focus on management approaches, including education and training, engineering systems, task performance practices, administrative procedures, emergency response plan preparation, and first responder actions that can be used to minimize exposures and consequent health and environmental effects. - 460.
 Quality Assurance/Quality Control (3).
 Prerequisite: Permission of Instructor.
 This course is designed to equip the student with a firm understanding of QA/QC techniques in the environmental field.
-This will be accomplished through the use of simple statistical methods and a study of the EPA requirements for sampling and analysis of environmental parameters. - 480 Environmental Impact Statements (3).
+This will be accomplished through the use of simple statistical methods and a study of the EPA requirements for sampling and analysis of environmental parameters. - 480.
+Environmental Impact Statements (3).
 Prerequisites: ESC 300, 310, 321, 330, and 400.
 The National Environmental Policy requires that potential environmental impacts of proposed projects be evaluated and presented in the form of an Environmental Impact Statement (EIS).
-This course reviews the EIS format and the collaborative procedures used to produce an EIS. - 490 Environmental Auditing (3).
+This course reviews the EIS format and the collaborative procedures used to produce an EIS. - 490.
+Environmental Auditing (3).
 Overview of systematic auditing techniques with a focus on regulatory compliance, liability, environmental awareness and ethics.
-This course will also cover process mapping as a tool of auditing, the new international standards (ISO 14000) and their implications on future industrial activities. - 495 Risk Analysis (3).
+This course will also cover process mapping as a tool of auditing, the new international standards (ISO 14000) and their implications on future industrial activities - 495.
+Risk Analysis (3).
 An in-depth study of methodologies for human and environmental risk analysis, with a focus on hazardous chemical releases.
 Case studies will illustrate current field techniques